ta-daiki/webpack-watcher-vim/README.md

     ```

 ## Configuration
-Global variable "webpack_watcher_run_cmd" must be set in your .vimrc.
+Global variable "webpack_watcher_cmd_path" must be set in your .vimrc.

 Example)
 ```